mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Design stored procedure components and structure based on business requirements

-I have previously written a little bit about stored procedures here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#stored_procedures.
+I have previously written a little bit about stored procedures [here][github-70-761-stored-procedures].

 - Stored procedures can be used to create an abstraction layer between the user and the database.
 - Stored procedures can also be used to encapsulate complex code.